Trains ARD staff and other UChicago database users on ARD technology tools.

-Investigate innovative uses of technology in teaching and learning and promote the use of specialized applications, equipment, and services.
+Investigates innovative uses of technology in teaching and learning to promote the use of specialized applications, equipment, and services, including face-to-face interaction as well as group, seminar, and online interaction.

 Monitors and analyzes trends, identifies opportunities, and explores innovative approaches to teaching and learning problems.
 Works with other units across campus to aggregate services in an academic context.